raniswr/raniprabaswari/README.md

 ---

-# Sobat Website
+# PT.
+Idooh

-> Frontend Developer <br>
+> Mobile Application Developer <br>
 > Full-time <br>
-> Jan 2019 - Sep 2019
+> Sept 2022 - Sept 2023

-- Develop and maintain web app template.
-- Collaborate with cross-functional teams including designers to create user-centric applications.
-- Perform code reviews and ensure adherence to coding standards and best practices.
-- Troubleshoot and resolve bugs and performance issues to enhance app performance.
-- Stay updated with the latest web app development trends and technologies.
+- UI Design for Mobile Application
+Creating visually appealing and intuitive layouts that enhance the user experience.
+- Implementing Functionalities
+Develop features and functionalities as per the requirements specified in the project scope.
+- Ensuring Compatibility
+Ensure that the application is compatible with various mobile devices, screen sizes, and operating system versions.

 <table>
   <tr>